SabrinaXKL/collatzminiproject/README.md

 - When asked to create a machine, I assumed a fiber was sufficient
 - The integer type is enough, super large numbers are not necessary, bigger numbers can be calculated if needed in the future.
 - F[_] not needed IO is fine
-- logger doesn't fully utilize FP and isn't pure, is fine
+- logger doesn't fully utilize FP and isn't pure

 ## RoadMap - TODO
 - Proper testing of routes and service layer
-- Instead of `GetAll` returning all machines at that current time, automatically update if a new machine is created
 - More logging of failures and completed journeys
-- Throw errors correctly when chaining IO calculations, currently not doing this
-- Correctly apply the Topic functionality in FS2 to create an easier manageable all messages system
-- Modify the headers on the return events so they are more aligned with SSE
 - Use the config to have a limit of created machines and a max calculation limit